farlee2121/DevEssentialsBlog/_drafts/2022-03-31-Whats-your-duck-V2.md

 Knowns and unknowns lead into questions and sub-problems, which lead to hypotheses, experiments to prove or disprove my hypotheses, and finally knowledge to fold back into the overarching goal.

 The process has evolved a [flexible structure](../_posts/2021-05-21-Duck-Structure.md) that doesn't inhibit my flow of thought, but promotes easy reference to later extract key information.
 I've even [built tools](https://github.com/farlee2121/Notedown) to leverage this structure since it effectively [turns notes into data](../_posts/2021-03-05-Reference-Ready-Notes.md).

+> The quality of your questions determine the quality of your answers

-The next sections talk about ducks for specific software life cycle phases.
+Asking good questions that lead us to the heart of a problem is a valuable skill in itself.
+The next sections talk about questions and ducks techniques for specific software life cycle phases.
 You can also check out an [example duck](../_posts/2021-05-21-Duck-Structure.md#sample).

 ### Questions For Requirements